-In accordance with Nassau County District School Board Internal Accounts Procedure Handbook, Chapter 6 - Part II, Code 6.45, II, collections made outside of the school office must be turned in to the school office no later than the next business day.
-During our test of 26 cash receipts, we noted one instance where money was not turned into the bookkeeper within one business day after receipt.
+In accordance with Nassau County District School Board Internal Accounts Procedures Handbook, Chapter 6 - Part II, Code 6.45, I, all money collected by the school must be substantiated by prenumbered receipts, consecutively numbered class receipt records, reports of monies collected, prenumbered tickets, reports of tickets issued and sold, or other auditable records.
+During our test of 25 receipts, we noted 1 instance in which money collected was not substantiated by sufficient auditable support.